lukamiletic95/papers/Trees clustering.md

 When a node receives client's transaction *T*, it can easily propagate it down its subtree.
 However, how will the message reach the rest of the main tree?

-To solve this problem, we assume that each nodes contains information about its parent (e.g. parent's IP address).
-Thus, when a *FN* shown in *Figure #* receives *T*, it can propagate it towards its parent, then that parent has to propagate it to both its parent and
+To solve this problem, we assume that each node contains information about its parent (e.g. parent's IP address).
+Thus, when a *FN* shown in *Figure #* receives *T*, it can propagate it towards its parent, then that parent has to propagate it to both its parent and its descendants and so on recursively.

+Principle can be adopted - whenever a node receives a message from a child, it has to propagate it to its own parent.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzM3MjMxMjc5LC02MTk4ODg3NTAsMTM3OT
-M1OTE1OCwyMDY4MzUzNTI2LC0xMjc2OTIzODgzLDYzMTYyMDUw
-OF19
+eyJoaXN0b3J5IjpbMTk2MzY2NTYzNywtNjE5ODg4NzUwLDEzNz
+kzNTkxNTgsMjA2ODM1MzUyNiwtMTI3NjkyMzg4Myw2MzE2MjA1
+MDhdfQ==
 -->